twhite96/TWBlog/content/pages/3--uses/index.md

 [^1]: Got the gold and this will be my last iPhone for a while.
 No need to upgrade yearly as these phones are more than capable of lasting a couple years.
-[^2]: Done and done
-[^3]: I did have Ulysses installed.
+[^2]: I did have Ulysses installed.
 They even featured me on [their blog](https://ulyssesapp.com/blog/2018/04/tiffany-r-white/).
 I mainly used it to post to WordPress and since I am on Jekyll for everything now I don't need the subscription.
 I feel really bad.
 But now I use VSCode for this and a couple scripts to post here and my other blogs.
-[^4]: Even brainfuck!
+[^3]: Even brainfuck!
-[^5]: This is the only task manager that I actually look at and use.
+[^4]: This is the only task manager that I actually look at and use.
 It is *that* beautiful, simple, and it has impressed me far more than any task manager in recent memory.
-[^6]: This is such a deep app and I am in love with it.
+[^5]: This is such a deep app and I am in love with it.
 After avoiding it because I was a heavy user of Evernote and quite liked it, there were things that annoyed me about it.
 Everyone talked about this app, Notion and I signed up.
 Been using it for two weeks and I have paid the subscription.
 It's that good.
 Still setting it up but here's my [dashboard](https://cl.ly/e8ed18d3f574/Screenshot-2018-09-05_12-00-33_AM.png).
-[^7]: Offline docs ftw!
+[^6]: Offline docs ftw!
 Plus much more.